v1p3r75/friedshop-front-react/README.md

-# FriedShop : A Website e-commerce built with ReactJS
+# FriedShop : A e-commerce website built with ReactJS